API Test Automation Using API Collection

 1. In the left panel, select the appropriate folder to view the sequence.
 Select the user actions and click the Generate Scripts button (To access side panel, refer to step 2 - 'Uploading an API collection' section).

 2. If you wish to generate negative scenarios, you can upload a dataset in CSV format.
 Ensure that you select the same scenario that was created using the Follow Me feature.
 When you check the dataset option, this feature allows you to generate datasets that were uploaded recently.
 When unchecked, the system will generate default datasets.
-To access the 'Upload Dataset' option, click the More Menu option and select 'Upload Dataset', as shown:
+To access the 'Upload Dataset' option, click the More Menu option and select 'Upload Dataset'.

-Select Data Set option and click Generate Script.
-After generating the scripts, click More Menu () to view Download Data Set button.
-Upon clicking, system will create a template in the spreadsheet format for you to update your inputs.
+In the API generate script screen, Select Request Name, Check Data Set option and click Generate Script.
+After generating the scripts, click More Menu () to view Download Data Set button.Upon clicking, system will create a template in the spreadsheet format for you to update your inputs.
 In this template, you can add Request URL, API header, API Request and API Output.
-Spreadsheet template is as follows:

 When you upload a dataset for a negative test case and wish to generate a separate YML file, then refer to the article Options for Generating Test Data in a Separate YAML File.